What’s Open Easter 2020: Here Are The Supermarkets, Restaurants, And Stores Still Open Amid Coronavirus Crisis

 While there won’t be eat-in dining for those looking to avoid cooking on Easter, a number of national chains are still offering take-out options.

 As Country Living reported, more than two dozen of these national chains are remaining open for take-out or curbside delivery.
 This includes Boston Market, Cheesecake Factory, Cracker Barrel, Denny’s, and IHOP.
 Many fast-food restaurants will remain open as well, including McDonald’s and Burger King, though hours may be limited based on location.
-The report has a full list of which will be open, including what ordering restrictions they might have amid the coronavirus outbreak.
+The report has a full list of which will be open, including what order restrictions they might have amid the coronavirus outbreak.

 Those looking to grab a meal at a locally owned restaurant will likely want to check ahead to make sure the doors are still open.
 The restaurant industry has been one of the hardest-hit by the spread of the virus, with some experts estimating that close to 20 percent of all restaurants may ultimately close for good.
 Many have already been forced to close their doors indefinitely.